-John Murphy enters his first season as an associate head coach on Ed Kelly's staff.
+John Murphy enters his second season as an associate head coach on Ed Kelly's staff.

 Murphy came from Anderson University where he served as head coach for two seasons.
 He led the Trojans to the South Atlantic Conference tournament title in his first season and they qualified for the NCAA Tournament last year.
 Anderson was ranked as high as No. 19 in the NSCAA national poll in 2013.

 Murphy has been the head coach at three other stops as well.
 His first head job was at his alma mater, Massasoit Community College, where he spent the 1994 season.
 He was also head coach at Assumption College (1998-2000) and Livingston FC (2009).
-Murphy has twice been recognized as the NSCAA New England Coach of the Year (1994, 1999).
+Murphy has been recognized two times as the NSCAA New England Coach of the Year (1994, 2000).

 Murphy has also spent nine seasons on the Major League Soccer sidelines.
 He served as an assistant coach for New England (2000-03) and Columbus (2004) before serving as an assistant coach and director of player development at Colorado (2005-08).

-He holds the UEFA Pro Badge from the Scottish Football Assocation, a U.S. Soccer "A" License and a NSCAA Advanced National Diploma.
-He was the first foreign-born coach to earn an English Football Association "A" Goalkeeper Coaching License.
+He holds the UEFA Pro Badge from the Scottish Football Association, a U.S. Soccer "A" License and a NSCAA Advanced National Diploma.
+He was the first foreign-born coach to earn an English Football Association "A" Goalkeeper Coaching License in 2003.

-Murphy earned an associate's degree from Massasoit Community College, a bachelor's degree from Bridgewater State and a degree in applied management from the University of Warwick.
-He starred on the field at Massasoit and was a member of the undefeated 1986 NJCAA national championship team.
+Murphy earned an associate's degree from Massasoit Community College, a bachelor's degree from Bridgewater State and a degree in applied management from the University of Warwick in conjunction with the League Managers Association of England.
+He played in goal at Massasoit in 1985-86 and was a member of the undefeated 1986 NJCAA national championship team.

 Murphy and his wife, Erin, have three sons, Shay, Eamon and Declan.
 They reside in Newton.